Account & Security

 Best practices for MailBlastr API keys: keep them server-side, scope them to sending, rotate them, and revoke leaked keys.

 A MailBlastr API key (it starts with mb_) authenticates every request as your account.
-Treat it like a password: anyone who has it can send email as you and, for a full-access key, manage your domains and other keys.
+Treat it like a password: anyone who has it can send email as you and, for a full-access key, manage your domains, audiences, contacts, and campaigns.
+What no key can do is touch the keys themselves — creating, re-scoping, and revoking keys happen only in the dashboard, so a stolen key can never mint a replacement for itself.
 The full key is shown only once at creation and is stored only as a hash afterward — MailBlastr can never show it to you again.

 Keep keys server-side only